-"If you are looking at the list and you can't afford something, then you can buy your own present for the couple—I think that's fine.
-As a couple, if you are writing a list for your wedding, you need to make sure you have a list with a really wide price range."
+"If you are looking at the list and you can't afford something, then you can buy your own present for the couple—I think that's fine," says Jo Bryant.
+"As a couple, if you are writing a list for your wedding, you need to make sure you have a list with a really wide price range."

 When should you give a couple their wedding gift?

-"Practically, it can be a real pain if you turn up on the wedding day itself with presents, especially if you're in a public venue, as they've got to find somewhere safe for them.
-So, sometimes I recommend that you take a card on the day that says 'present to follow', so they can enjoy it after the honeymoon, or after the wedding.
+"Practically, it can be a real pain if you turn up on the wedding day itself with presents, especially if you're in a public venue, as they've got to find somewhere safe for them," says Jo.
+"So, sometimes I recommend that you take a card on the day that says 'present to follow', so they can enjoy it after the honeymoon, or after the wedding.
 It's actually not that common to turn up to a wedding with a gift now.
-Because it usually does end up falling to someone in the family to remember them for the couple on the day.
+Because it usually does end up falling to someone in the family to remember them for the couple on the day."

 "You used to send your thank you letters for your gift before the day.
 If you want to send your present before the wedding to make sure it gets there in time, I think it depends how superstitious you feel.
 In the same way that some people don't like receiving baby presents before the safe delivery of a healthy child.
 But I think it's usually best to wait until after—and it's usually something nice to look forward to!"

 If a couple has asked for cash, do you think it's still okay to get them a present instead?

-"I think that may be up to the couple to make clear.
-If you've got more traditional people on your guest list, perhaps people of an older generation, they might appreciate having a few presents on the list.
+"I think that may be up to the couple to make clear," says Jo.
+"If you've got more traditional people on your guest list, perhaps people of an older generation, they might appreciate having a few presents on the list.
 But sometimes, people do have targeted things they want to save up for—a new sofa, an extension to their house etc. I think it's nice to share that if that's the case, so people know you won't just be heading down to the local on a Friday night to spend it!"

 How much should I spend on a wedding gift?

-"I think it does depend on how well you know the person.
-I'd say go for a bit lower than you'd normally spend if you don't know the person all too well.
+"I think it does depend on how well you know the person," says Jo.
+"I'd say go for a bit lower than you'd normally spend if you don't know the person all too well.
 But I think if you do know them very well and you're close, I'd say err on the side of generosity.
 I think you have to switch it round in your head and say, if it was my wedding, how would I feel if I got this gift from this person?
 That's always a good litmus test.
 Also, compare it to what they got you, if you're already married!"